Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/README.md

 These are the data sets used to carry out the analysis of the paper.

 There are also available to download here: https://zenodo.org/record/3753565 without carrying out the process task.

-The processed data sets can be downloaded by running the command:
+To download run:

 ```
 $ inv prodata